IcarO3/DepotServiceSystem/README.md

 # DepotServiceSystem
-The Depot Service System is a Java application designed to manage parcel collections in a depot environment.
+The Depot Service System is a Java application designed to manage parcel collections in a depot environment. it features a three teir  architecture with a  Swing-based GUI (Presentation Layer), business logic for processing queues and calculating fees (Business Layer),  and file- based data storage (Data Layer).
+The  system supports customer  queue management, parcel status tracking, and fee  calculations while adhering to MVC patterns and Singleton logging, fullfilling all requirements for functionality and design.